ldipotetjob/mojitoverde/content/posts/2019-03-10-akkaconcurrencysolution/index.md

 Message Should Not be mutable. \
 Something to know from the official documentation: \
 **The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgment message, which is not something Akka could make up on its own (neither are we writing a “do what I mean” framework nor would you want us to).** \
-We are facing the autentic concept of encapsulation. **Everything happens inside the Actor**, and if the actor wants to delegate a task, have to send a message to the other Actor and keeps working.
+We are facing the authentic concept of encapsulation. **Everything happens inside the Actor**, and if the actor wants to delegate a task, have to send a message to the other Actor and keep working.
 That is why you ought to granulate every task in the actor as simply as possible.

 Split up the tasks and delegate them until they become small enough to be handled in One piece!